 How to make a Christmas Cloche

-- First spray paint your dinosaur gold and your pinecones green so that they look like mini Christmas trees.
+Step 1: First, spray paint your dinosaur gold.
+Then paint the pinecones green, so that they look like mini Christmas trees.

-- Using the hot glue gun stick your dinosaur figure and pine cone tree to snow-covered wood slice.
+Step3: Next, using the hot glue gun stick your dinosaur figure and pine cone tree to the snow-covered wood slice.

 These mini Christmas cloches are so easy to make and so much fun I want to make more.
 I fancy making some with the tiny figures that you get with model railway sets.
 I just need to get my boys to eat more Nutella, which shouldn’t be too difficult!

-Also if anyone has an ideas for repurposing Marmite jars I’d love to hear them.
+Also if anyone has any ideas for repurposing Marmite jars I’d love to hear them.